How to Give Negative Feedback Over Email Without Sounding Harsh + Examples

 How Do You Write Negative Feedback Politely?

-Emails can be impersonal, so it's crucial to apply caution to ensure that your words come across as professional and thoughtful, not harsh or hostile.
+Emails can be impersonal, so apply caution to ensure that your words come across as professional and thoughtful, not harsh or hostile.

 • Use "I" statements: Use "I" sentences to express your views, worries, and suggestions rather than accusatory comments.
 This can assist in preventing a judgemental or accusing tone.